s-rose1/Uber-Data-Analysis/README.md

 # **Uber Data Analysis: Exploring 2016 Ride Patterns in the United States**

 ## **Project Description**
 In this analysis, I explored Uber ride data for the year 2016 within the United States.
-This data was obtained from Kaggle and contains ride information of 1155 different rides, including ride locations, duration, categories, distances, purpose and more.
-This project aimed to utilize analytical techniques and multiple Python packages to better elucidate Uber ride trends.
-The data underwent cleaning and preparation before exploration.
+This data was obtained from Kaggle and contains ride information of 1155 different rides, including ride locations, duration, categories, distances, and purpose.
+This project aimed to utilize analytical techniques to better elucidate Uber ride trends and produce actionable recommendations.

 ## **Technologies and Packages Used**
 + Python